vendia/blog/releases/2022-09-26-releasenotes.md

 Our engineering and design teams have been working hard to make your experience with Vendia Share more pleasant and productive.
 As always, see our [Docs](https://www.vendia.net/docs/share) for the complete details of each new feature and our [Examples](https://github.com/vendia/examples) for more guidance.

-## New Support for Defining ACL's on Array Paths
+## New Support for Defining ACLs on Arrays
 You can now apply access controls for a specific attribute of all objects in a list.
 This gives you more control over how you share your data and opens up new use cases.

 For example, given the following schema for tickets: